Fandi Ahmad: Personal life

-Fandi is a devout Muslim, avoids scandals, does not smoke or drink, and is often described as humble, filial and compassionate.
-He married South African model Wendy Jacobs in 1996 and the couple have five children, namingly sons Irfan, Ikhsan, Ilhan, Iryan and a daughter Iman; the four sons are footballers (Irfan, Ikhsan, Ilhan and Iryan).
-Irfan and Ikhsan who impressed at trials at Arsenal, Chelsea and Milan plays for Thai League 1 club BG Pathum United, Ilhan Fandi plays for Singapore Premier League club Albirex Niigata while Iryan plays for Hougang United under-17.
-The eldest three (Irfan, Ikhsan and Ilhan) plays for the Singapore national team.
-On 26 March against Malaysia, the three brothers played together in the same match for the first time.
+Fandi is a Muslim, avoids scandals, does not smoke or drink, and has been described as humble, filial, and compassionate.
+He married South African model Wendy Jacobs in 1996 and the couple have five children, namely sons Irfan, Ikhsan, Ilhan, Iryan, and a daughter Iman; the four sons are footballers.
+The eldest three (Irfan, Ikhsan, and Ilhan) play for the Singapore national team.
+Fandi is also a cousin of Hafiz Abu Sujad and the national team's physiotherapist Nurhafizah.
+He is the first Singaporean sportsperson to be the subject of a written biography, which was released in 1993 and called The Fandi Ahmad Story.
+It sold 17,000 copies in two months and was also translated into Malay.